jvpoulos/diabetes_pred/README.md

 	- Further preprocesses the datasets by applying feature selection techniques and visualizes the extent of sparsity in the training set.

 - `train.py`
-	- Trains deep learning models, supporting LSTM with Attention and Temporal Convolutional Neural Network (TCN).
-Includes 5-fold cross-validation and saves the best model.
+	- Trains deep learning models, supporting Tab Transformer and FT Transformer.
+Grid searches for the best model hyperparaters on the validation set and saves the best model.

 - `test.py`
-	- Loads the cross-validated model from `train.py` and evaluates it on a test dataset.
+	- Loads the validated model from `train.py` and evaluates it on a test dataset.

 ## Getting started ([credit](https://gist.github.com/Ravi2712/47f070a6578153d3caee92bb67134963))